-As a new decade marches upon us, it’s time to give the saying, “New year, New you” a whole new meaning by giving your whole family the sleep they need.
+As a new year marches upon us, it’s time to give the saying “New year, New you” a whole new meaning by giving your entire family the sleep they need.
 The habits you’ve created up until this point can feel daunting to change, but change can be made when you take steps in the right direction.
-Simply stated: it all begins with you realizing it’s time to make a change and consciously working on it daily.
-We want to help you achieve a full night’s rest with these 7 tips to help make sure your baby or toddler get the sleep they need in 2020.
+Simply stated: it all begins with realizing it’s time to make a change and consciously working on it daily.
+We want to help you achieve a full night’s rest with these seven tips to help make sure your baby or toddler gets the sleep they need in 2022.

 Create the Ideal Sleep Space

-Good sleep starts with the right environment.
 Have you ever tried to fall asleep on scratchy sheets or in a noisy room?
 It’s not easy!
+Good sleep starts with the right environment.
 The same goes for your kids.
-Make sure their rooms are equipped for sleep with blackout curtains or shades like the Slumberpod (which we absolutely love and highly recommend), comfortable and safe bedding, nothing within the crib, and a good white noise machine like the Marpac Dohm-DS All Natural Sound Machine that stays on throughout the night.
+Make sure their rooms are equipped for sleep with blackout curtains or shades like Slumberpod (which we absolutely love and highly recommend), comfortable and safe bedding, nothing within the crib, and a good white noise machine like the Marpac Dohm-DS All Natural Sound Machine that stays on throughout the night.
 For more tips on creating a nursery designed for good sleep, check out this blog post!